astrowonk/gpxrun/README.md

 # Gpx Run - Analyze GPX files for pace/distance/time

 This modules uses my [gpxcsv](https://pypi.org/project/gpxcsv/) module to convert to gpx files to pandas dataframes and perform simple analysis of speed, pace, and time.
+You can see it in action [via my web app](https://marcoshuerta.com/gpxrun/).

 ## Install